Fort Taber Park

 Events and Community

-Fort Taber Park hosts cultural and educational events, including military reenactments and public concerts on its multi-purpose lawn.
-Adjacent facilities such as the Fort Taber Community Center and the Low Tide Yacht Club offer additional activity options.
+All year long, Fort Taber Park hosts various cultural and educational events, from military reenactments to public concerts on its multi-purpose lawn.
+Nearby, you'll come across the Fort Taber Community Center and the Low Tide Yacht Club offering additional activities.

 All Features & Facilities